TolulopeBabajide/awade/AI_USE_POLICY.md

 - Use the platform as intended for **human learning**, non-commercial adaptation, translation, and contribution.

 ### Exceptions
 If you are conducting **AI-related research that directly benefits open education or the Awade project**, you must request written permission from the core team.
-Contact us at [email@email.com].
+Contact us at via GitHub issues.

 Violations of this policy are considered a breach of license and may lead to takedown notices and legal consequences.